About Nederland

 Jail & Inmate Records

-The Boulder County Jail in Boulder serves as the primary detention facility for individuals arrested throughout Boulder County.
+The Boulder County Jail in Boulder is the primary detention facility For people arrested throughout Boulder County.
 The booking process includes fingerprinting, photographing, and recording personal information for all incoming detainees.
 An online inmate lookup system allows residents to find information about current detainees.
 Visitation rules require visitors to schedule appointments and follow security protocols specific to the facility.
 Bond and bail procedures follow Colorado state guidelines, with amounts set by the court to allow release of detainees pending trial.

 Arrest Records